-Post forecasts fuel ethanol production to be flat at 375 million liters in 2023 due to feedstock problems.
+Post forecasts fuel ethanol production to increase at 395 million liters in 2024 due to increased capacity of some ethanol facilities such as Balayan Distillery and Cavite Biofuels.
 Competitiveness of the local sugarcane industry to provide the needed feedstock remains a challenge.
-From the Sugar Annual Report 2023, Post expects raw sugar production to remain low at 1.9 million metric tons (MT), with cane production expected to be about 21.8 million MT.
+From the Sugar Annual Report 2024, Post expects raw sugar production to remain low at 1.85 million metric tons (MT), with cane production expected to be about 21.6 million MT.
 As in recent years, feedstock supply will be limited for fuel ethanol production, requiring imports to cover growth in fuel consumption.
-Since the implementation of the Biofuels Act in 2007, investments in distilleries have contributed to industry growth.